holmjohnii/weworked-api/resources/reports.md

 `curl -H "x-api-key: YOURAPIKEY" -H "x-ww-user: YOUREMAIL" GET "https://api.weworked.com/v1/reports/summary?fromdate=501&todate=501&projects=04/05/2020&showzeros=501&taskstatus=501&timestatus=501&users=501"`

 ### Parameters
-* `fromdate` - The unique identifier for the user.
+* `fromdate` - The date of the start of the reporting period.
-* `todate` - The date of the timesheet to return.
+* `todate` - The date of the end of the reporting period.
-* `projects` - The date of the timesheet to return.
+* `projects` - The projects to include in the report.
-* `showzeros` - The date of the timesheet to return.
+* `showzeros` - Flag indicating if results with zero hours should be returned.
+1 = yes, 0 = no
-* `taskstatus` - The date of the timesheet to return.
+* `taskstatus` - The status of tasks to include in the report.
-* `timestatus` - The date of the timesheet to return.
+* `timestatus` - The status of the time entries to include in the report.
-* `users` - The date of the timesheet to return.
+* `users` - The unique identifiers of the users to include in the report.

 ### Returns
 Returns a timesheet object for a specific day.